pulumi/terraform-provider-aws/website/docs/r/emr_instance_group.html.markdown

 ~> **NOTE:** At this time, Instance Groups cannot be destroyed through the API nor web interface.
-Instance Groups are destroyed when the EMR Cluster is destroyed.
-Terraform will resize any Instance Group to zero when destroying the resource.
+Instance Groups are destroyed when the EMR Cluster is destroyed. this provider will resize any Instance Group to zero when destroying the resource.

 ## Example Usage